-Step 4: Site Visit Preparation
+Step 4: Site Visit

 When preparing for a site visit, consult this presentation that outlines the site visit process' best practices from the perspective of a visited program and the site reviewer:

-Who are COSMA Site Reviewers?
+Who are COSMA Site reviewers?

 Each accreditation site visit is conducted by a team of two professionally trained program evaluators.
 COSMA selects site visit team members from a pool of well-qualified persons with experience in the evaluation process.
 The team Chair is appointed by COSMA headquarters and is responsible for assuring that the visit is conducted objectively.
 The composition of the team and the qualifications of its members are influenced by the institution's size, program complexity, and number of off-campus locations.
-Potential site evaluators must submit a detailed curriculum vitae to COSMA Headquarters and attend a Site Evaluator Training Workshop - in person or via webinar.
+Potential site evaluators must attend a Site Evaluator Training Workshop - in person or online.
 Site evaluator trainings are offered frequently throughout the year.

-What are my Responsibilities as a COSMA Site Reviewer?
+Responsibilities as a COSMA Site Reviewer

 The site team members play a key role in maintaining the integrity of the COSMA accreditation process.
 Accordingly, all members of the team, before accepting an assignment, must agree to avoid impropriety, avoid being partial, refrain from inappropriate activity, and preserve the confidential nature of the information reviewed during the site visit.